The Masked Monkey

 The Masked Monkey is Volume 51 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by Vincent Buranelli in 1972.

 Plot summary

 The Hardy brothers' search for the missing son of a wealthy industrialist leads them to Brazil and great danger.
-Chet's hobby at the time was retrieving golf balls from the bottom of ponds at the golf courses around the Bayport area.
-Chet's hobby brings important clues that help the Hardys round up a gang of criminals who help other criminals change their identity.
+Chet's hobby at the time is retrieving golf balls from the bottom of ponds at the golf courses around the Bayport area.
+This yields important clues that help the Hardys round up a gang of criminals who help other criminals change their identity.